“This is a very gifted violinist who has a bright future ahead of her.”

 President of the Fritz Kreisler International Violin Competition

-In April 2020, Ms. Hauser will make her South American Debut performing Brahms Double Concerto with Cellist Edgar Calderon, the Simon Bolívar Symphony Orchestra de Venezuela, and conductor Gonzalo Hidalgo in Caracas, Venezuela.
+In April 2020, Ms. Hauser would have made her South American Debut performing Brahms Double Concerto with Cellist Edgar Calderon, the Simon Bolívar Symphony Orchestra de Venezuela, and conductor Gonzalo Hidalgo in Caracas, Venezuela.
+The concert has been postponed due to the pandemic.

 Ms. Hauser plays on a French Paul Kaul violin made in Nantes in 1920, which belonged to the famous violist of the Alban Berg Quartet, Thomas Kakuska.